Main walk: 14.2km (8.8 miles)

 Landranger 175, Explorer 172

 This is a simple outing along a very pretty stretch of the Thames.
 It is suitable for all times of the year, though the whole walk, and in particular the morning section along the river, is especially lovely when the leaves are turning in autumn.
-In winter the route is not excessively muddy, exceptions being the extension/circular route from Marlow to Cookham, which can be very slithery, and the rare occasions after heavy rain when the meadows between Cookham and Marlow flood.
+In winter the route is not excessively muddy, exceptions being the riverside route from Marlow to Cookham (not on the main walk but used by the extensions, the Marlow Circular and the Thames Path options), which can be very slithery and (much more rarely) even floods.

 To begin with the walk takes a somewhat prosaic route for a mile or so through Maidenhead to get to the river by Brunel’s famous Maidenhead Rail Bridge, the widest brick arch ever built.
-The route then follows the Thames Path to Cookham, with the beautiful wooded escarpment of the Cliveden estate on the far side of the river.
-Cookham has various lunch options, and afterwards the walk climbs up onto an escarpment with fine views of the Thames Valley.
+It then follows the Thames Path to Cookham, with the wooded escarpment of the Cliveden estate on the far side of the river.
+After lunch you climb up onto an escarpment with fine views of the Thames Valley.
 Finally, you descend into Marlow, a pretty eighteenth century town with lots of tea choices.

-Boulters Lock, passed early in this walk, was thronged with high society in the Edwardian era, as an information panel by the lock explains.
-Part of the attraction was the proximity of Cliveden, a grand show-palace (it was built as an impressive place to impress guests in summer, as much as to live in year round) which sits atop the escarpment on the opposite side of the river from this walk (a point where you can see it is indicated in the walk directions).
+Part of the attraction of Boulters Lock was the proximity of Cliveden, a grand show-palace (it was built as an impressive place to entertain guests in summer, rather than to live in year round) which sits atop the escarpment on the opposite side of the river from this walk (a point where you can see it is indicated in the walk directions).
 Cliveden was famous as the home of the Astor family in late 19th and early 20th century, but it is perhaps even more notorious for the Profumo affair in 1961, which rocked the Conservative government of Harold Macmillan.
 John Profumo, minister for war in that government, was found to have been meeting showgirl Christine Keeler, at a time when she was also having an affair with an attache at the Soviet Embassy.
-He lied to parliament about this, and was forced to resign.
+He lied to parliament about this and was forced to resign.
 Seven Gable Cottage, the house after the Boat House on the far side of the river – both visible on this walk – was the place where the two met.
-The house is now a hotel, but the gardens are open to the public – though not easily accessible from this walk.
+Cliveden house is now a hotel, but the gardens are owned by the National Trust and open to the public – though not easily accessible from this walk.